Sorry, nothing in cart.

-LEVOLIN RESPULES used in adults, adolescents, and children aged over six years.
+LEVOLIN RESPULES is used in adults, adolescents, and children aged over six years.

 FOR WHICH INDICATIONS LEVOLIN RESPULES ARE PRESCRIBED?

-LEVOLIN RESPULES is an important drug used to facilitate the symptoms of bronchospasm in the conditions of mild, moderate or severe asthma.
+LEVOLIN RESPULES is an important drug used to facilitate the symptoms of bronchospasm in conditions of mild, moderate, or severe asthma.

-It also, prevent the onset of asthma symptoms that can be caused by exposure to home dust, cat or dog hair or tobacco smoke.
+It also prevents the onset of asthma symptoms that can be caused by exposure to home dust, cat or dog hair, or tobacco smoke.

 BEFORE STARTING A THERAPY WITH LEVOLIN RESPULES, INFORM YOUR DOCTOR IF YOU: